Our Projects.

 Filip is in charge of working with psychological resources at DEKK.

-He has obtained a bachelor's degree in psychology at the Comenius University, while he is also a graduate of the Anton Neuwirth College's two-year program.
-It was there that he first encountered Aristotle and his idea that everything alive in the world has a natural goal towards which it is moving: prosperity.
+After completing his undergraduate studies in psychology at Comenius University, he went to Utrecht University to gain study experience, but left after a period of time due to unfulfilled expectations.
+At the same time, he is a graduate of the two-year programme of the Anton Neuwirth College.
+It was there that he first encountered Aristotle and his idea that everything living in the world has a natural goal towards which it is directed: to prosper.

-So he began to ask the question: if all beings have a purpose deeply rooted in their nature, why do people go against it and engage in destructive behavior?
-In DEKK, he sees hope for investigating part of this question, that is, why societies fall apart.
-In addition, he is also interested in the individual dimension of this question: why do the lives of some individuals fall apart?
-For this reason, he participates in social assistance to homeless people in a low-threshold daily center.
+So he began to ask himself the question: if all beings have a goal deeply rooted in their nature, why do humans go against it and engage in destructive behavior?
+He sees in DEKK the hope of exploring part of this question, i.e., why societies fall apart.
+In addition, he is also interested in the individual dimension of this question: why do some individuals' lives fall apart?
+For this reason he has been involved in social assistance to homeless people in various low threshold centres in Bratislava or Brno.

-In the past, he organized several discussions with public figures, journalists and statesmen, and also won the Slovakian ŠVOK competition in the Psychology category with his research.
+In the past, he has organised several discussions with public figures, journalists and statesmen and also won the national competition ŠVOK in the category Psychology with his research.

-In his free time, he likes to read the newspaper, listen to the Red Hot Chilli Peppers or hang out in the city with a good cup of coffee.
+In his free time he likes to read newspapers, listen to the Red Hot Chilli Peppers or sit in the city for a coffee.

 Paulína Boleková